Belegezites: Geography

 The area of Belzetia, which was also located in Greece and is mentioned as the area ruled by Akameros in c.
 799, most likely does not derive from the Belegezites, but rather from the related Slavic tribe of the Berzites.

 History

-After settling in the region of Thessaly, the economic activities of the tribe included trade with the Byzantine city of Thessaloniki by 670–80.
+After settling in the region of Thessaly, the economic activities of the tribe included trade with the Byzantine city of Thessalonica by 670–80.
 When the city was besieged by the Sagudates, Drogubites and other tribes in the late 7th century, the leaders of the Belegezites provided supplies for the besieged population.
 During the same period, along with other tribes they were using armed logboats to plunder the coasts of Thessaly.
 One of the leaders of the tribe in the late 7th century was a person named Tihomir, whose name has been found on artifacts of the same period.
 Religious buildings of the 8th century in Thessaly have been connected with the Christianization of the tribe, after the campaigns of Byzantine emperor Nikephoros I against the Slavs of the area.